sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

     according to the specific character it starts with.
 See the Scala specification for details.)

-Therefore, the the previous example is equivalent to the following:
+Therefore, the previous example is equivalent to the following:

 ```scala